Fuente de la India: History

-The fountain, was built at the initiative of the Conde de Villanueva Don Claudio Martinez de Pinillos.
+The fountain, was built at the initiative of the Count of Villanueva Don Claudio Martinez de Pinillos.
 It was brought from Italy in 1837, and was modeled in Carrara by Italian sculptor Giuseppe Gaggini.
 About 3m high, India is a fountain of white marble on a rectangular pedestal with four dolphins, one on each corner, whose tongues are dispensers that pour water on the huge shells that form its base.

 On a rock sits the young Indian woman looking to the east as if searching for some long-lost thing on the horizon.
 Her face is that of an Indian, but, and this is one of the strongest criticisms towards its creator, the statue shows a typical profile of a Greek woman, which, for its time, was the epitome of female perfection.
 She wears a crown of feathers over her left shoulder and a quiver full of arrows is fastened to her left shoulder, while with her right hand she holds the upper end of an oval shield, which bears the original symbols of the city.
 In her left hand she carries the cornucopia of Amalthea, but the Italian artist replaced European fruits with Cuban ones, and it is topped with a pineapple.
 Her image is highlighted by a pedestal adorned with laurels and garlands, which four large dolphins support.

 The fountain is presently sited facing due north so that the face of the Havana sculpture is always in shadow.